-After the exam, Dr. Thomas will be able to offer a diagnosis and possible treatment options for you.
-Depending on the symptoms and findings, Dr. Thomas may recommend the second part of the exam, the visual perceptual exam.
+After the exam, Our Doctors will be able to offer a diagnosis and possible treatment options for you.
+Depending on the symptoms and findings, Our Doctors may recommend the second part of the exam, the visual perceptual exam.

 Visual Perceptual Exam

 The next part of the evaluation is the Visual Perceptual Exam.
 This exam will take approximately 1 and a half hours and helps determine the ability to take in visual information, process that information, and act on it.

 Our Doctors will check the following: